fabri-g/movie-app/README.md

 - **TV Shows** Discover popular, top-rated, and currently airing TV shows.
 - **Search** Use the search functionality to find movies or TV shows by title.
 - **ID Page** View more details of movies or TV shows, including comprehensive summaries, cast information, and more.
-- **Favorites** Add movies or TV shows to a favorites list for quick access.
+- **Favorites** Add movies or TV shows to a favorites list for quick access, this list is saved with your user so that you can have it on every device you log on to.

 ## Technologies Used
 ### Backend